EccoTheDolphin/flnr/readme.md

 ## About

-**flnr** is a lightweight wrapper around Python subprocesses that routes output to your logging system with callback hooks for monitoring - no complex observability stack required.
+**flnr** is a lightweight wrapper around Python subprocesses that routes output to your logging system with callback hooks for monitoring, without requiring a full observability stack

 > [!NOTE]
 > *Note: The library uses asyncio under the hood.
 User-supplied callbacks are